DIY Cold Plunge

 Next steps

-Since having the completed cold plunge, I've used it almost every day.
+Since having completed the cold plunge, I've used it almost every day.
 The lack of overhead—in and out in a few minutes—makes it so easy to use frequently.
 Next, I plan on building a wooden enclosure for the pump, filter, and chiller since my setup is mostly outside (in an open shed).
 If you'd like updates on how my setup is working, leave your email address below and I'll provide updates as I improve things over time.
 Feel free to reach out if you have any build-related questions.

-Several of the Amazon links here affiliate links.
-All proceeds gets donated to local charities near me.
+Several of the Amazon links here are affiliate links.
+All proceeds get donated to local charities near me.
 I would link to Amazon either way, as their prices for these items are consistently good, but feel free to shop around.
 They want me to tell you "As an Amazon Associate, I earn from qualifying purchases".

 Stay connected